Workplace discrimination is when your employer treats you unfairly because you are part of a protected class.

 What are a company’s responsibilities under employment discrimination laws?

-What are some things an employer cannot ask when hiring?
+What are some things a prospective employer cannot ask when hiring?

 Typically, employers cannot ask your age, whether or not you suffer from any disabilities, or whether you are pregnant or thinking about becoming pregnant.
-New laws also exist that prevent employers from asking about your old wages, due gender discrimination and the desire to equally pay men and women.
+New laws now exist that prevent employers from asking about your previous wages due to past gender pay disparities and the public policy goal to pay men and women equally for the same work going forward.

 What happens once a company receives an EEOC charge of discrimination?